 This last item is entirely optional, but a steamer will come in handy if you want to quickly get wrinkles out of your clothes before doing a presentation or heading to an internship in an office setting.

-Best of luck to all the freshmen, their parents and guardians preparing for (laundry) life after high school.
+Best of luck to all the freshmen, their parents and guardians who are preparing for (laundry) life after high school!

+By the way, almost all the tips listed above can be applied to any shared laundry space, be it a laundromat or an apartment building's shared facilities.
 Happy washing! 👕💦

-P.S.
-Almost all the tips listed above can be applied to any shared laundry space, be it a laundromat or an apartment building's shared facilities.
-Go ahead and take advantage of the sale, even if you're not a student!
-The kit has all the basics you need to do laundry sustainably. 😉

 Product photos by Gerald Riedler and Chiori Takamatsu-Schettini